-Skiing in Alpbachtal and exploring the Ski Juwel resort was a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
-I will be travelling all around the country (from my home base of Vienna) over the next 12 months and showcasing a variety of destinations and activities.
+Skiing in Alpbachtal, Austria and exploring the Ski Juwel resort was a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
+I travelled all around the country (from my home base of Vienna) over 12 months, showcasing a variety of destinations and activities.
 Follow #YearInAustria for all stories.

 - 1 Staying in Alpbach – Austria’s Most Beautiful Village